 The inquiry comes amid a growing focus on the duty of all universities to address reports of antisemitism, amid rising numbers of reports of such behaviours at British universities.

-Students, staff, alumni and members of the public and public groups are able to submit relevant evidence, views or insights to the inquiry.
+Students, staff, alumni and members of the public and public groups were able to submit relevant evidence, views or insights to the inquiry.

-Submissions are open from 18 May 2023 until 18 August 2023 and evidence must relate to the period from 1 September 2018 onwards.
+Submissions were open from 18 May 2023 until 18 August 2023 and evidence needed to relate to the period from 1 September 2018 onwards.

-Submissions can include supporting materials like photographs and video.
+Submissions could include supporting materials like photographs and video.

-Mr Sethi KC seeks input from a wide range of voices and encourages any individual or group that has relevant evidence or views or insights on any matter within the scope of his independent inquiry to participate in this call for evidence.
-Those matters could include, but are not limited to:
+Mr Sethi KC sought input from a wide range of voices and encouraged any individual or group with relevant evidence or views or insights on any matter within the scope of his independent inquiry to participate in this call for evidence.
+Those matters could include, but were not limited to:

 - The student recruitment and admissions process

 - Teaching and learning, including the curricula, the learning environment and the timetabling of teaching and examinations